-This section summarizes what has been added to and removed from MySQL 5.6.
+This section summarizes what has been added to, deprecated in, and removed from MySQL 5.6.

 The following features have been added to MySQL 5.6:

 MySQL now provides a method for storing authentication

 .mylogin.cnf.
 To create the file, use

 file can be read later by MySQL client programs to obtain